snowplow/snowplowanalytics.com/_posts/2019-08-28-snowplow-javascript-tracker-2.11.0-released-with-gdpr-context/index.md

 - GdprBasis (required string enum, must be one of the following values consent, contract, legalObligation, vitalInterests, publicTask, legitimateInterests)
 - documentId (string)
-- documentVersion (string, max 16 charas)
+- documentVersion (string, max 16 chars)
 - documentDescription (string)

 It is called as follows: